seanm519/ChatGPTWithDiscordInPython/README.md

             your new path should look like C:\Program Files\Tesseract-OCR you can now close out of all windows and control panel and restart your computer to let these changes take effect.

+Additionaly you will need to provide your own .env file for the discord bot token and chatGPT api key the variables are as follows:
+DISCORD_TOKEN=
+OPENAI_API_KEY=